Blog Layout

 • The tenant is relocating for a new job or school

 In such cases, the tenant would still be bound by the terms of the month to month lease agreement under California rental law.
 This includes continuing to pay rent for the remaining duration of the lease agreement–whether they live on the unit or not until the lease expires.
-In such a case you may be able to leverage the security deposit to cover any costs.
+In such a case you may be able to leverage the security deposit to cover any costs witch notice an communication.

 Landlord’s Responsibility to Find a Replacement Tenant

-States have different rules in regards to re-renting a unit after a renter breaks their lease.
+States have different rules in regards to re-renting a unit after a renter breaks their lease with or without notice.
 In California, landlords are required to take any reasonable steps to show their unit to prospective tenants after the former tenant leaves.

-As such, if a landlord finds a replacement new tenant, then the previous tenant will only be liable for paying unpaid rent for the duration the unit was vacant.
+As such, if a landlord finds a replacement new tenant to take up tenancy, then the previous tenant will only be liable for paying unpaid rent for the duration the unit was vacant.

 As per California law (Cal.
 Civ.
 Code § 1951.2), landlords have a duty to make reasonable attempts to re-rent their unit.
 If successful, the landlord must credit the rent received to the debt of the previous tenant.